 I bring this up because I eventually fell in love with my curves, but I had to do something to get to that point that required a lot of bravery and is counteractive to a lot of what our culture is about right now: I had to remain inside of – and become at peace and at home in – my own body.

 This takes a LOT of effort.
 Because everywhere you look, there are images of a body touted as an ideal that doesn’t look like yours.
 These Amazonian women are long, lean and seemingly without a lot of the issues that we have.
-They have the clothes we want, they have the hair we want, they have these seemingly perfect lives and we’re reminded every day that we want to be THEM, rather than be ourselves.
+They have the clothes with the wholesale labels for clothing.
+We want, they have the hair we want, they have these seemingly perfect lives and we’re reminded every day that we want to be THEM, rather than be ourselves.

 All of this can lead to an extreme distaste for the body we’re in, and so we become disconnected from it.
 We eat to shut ourselves up,and we exercise to erase any line or crease that speaks of a weakness for cupcakes.
 We don’t think about our bodies from the neck down – everything about ourselves becomes something else we have to deal with today.
 Losing weight is on our to-do list and going to the gym becomes an activity where we put on headphones, crank up tunes and either check out with a magazine or tv so we can get it over with.